0demongamer0/Streamelements_Alerts-TTS/README.md

   - Download the repository.
   - Extract it somewhere in your file system.
-  - Open the index.js with a text editor.
+  - Open the config.js with a text editor.
-  - Edit the variables on top of the script.
+  - Edit the variables in the script.
   - Double click on the .html file and copy the URL from your browser.
   - Add the URL in your OBS as a Browsersource.
 (If you can't hear TTS, turn off "Control Audio via OBS".)